Maureen Foulkes(-Hajdu)

 University of Newcastle upon Tyne & 1977 Foulkes Fellow

-Professor Self’s career started with a Chemistry degree followed by a PhD in Metabolic Biochemistry.
-He carried out research in Immunology in the USA and in Germany and wrote a book on Immunology.
-He then took a medical degree at Cambridge University during which his research led to one of the first successful Cambridge biotechnology companies – IQ(Bio) Ltd. After hospital appointments in Cambridge he continued his clinical research at Hammersmith Hospital before being appointed to the Chair in Clinical Biochemistry at Newcastle University and heading the joint University-NHS Department.
-He remains very active in research in areas such as the development of next generation high performance diagnostic systems and, in therapeutics, the development of technology that allows antibodies to be made light dependent such that they are active only in those regions where they are required in the body.
+Professor Self’s career started with a Chemistry degree, followed by a PhD in Metabolic Biochemistry.
+After completing a book on Immunology and research in the USA and Germany in immunology, he then took a medical degree at Cambridge University during which his research led to one of the first successful Cambridge biotechnology companies – IQ(Bio) Ltd. After hospital appointments at the Addenbrooke’s Hospital Cambridge he continued his clinical research at the Royal Postgraduate Medical School, Hammersmith Hospital, before being appointed to Departmental Head and Chair of Clinical Biochemistry at Newcastle University, heading the large joint University-NHS Department.
+He remains very active in research in areas such as the development of next generation high performance diagnostic systems to increase speed and sensitivity.
+Along with his therapeutic work in which he pioneered the development of a new therapeutic field aimed at increasing the specificity of antibody-based therapies to decrease the side-effects of immunotherapy.
+For this, therapeutic antibodies are rendered inactive until illuminated, where or when in the body they are required.
+By such regional targeting, antibody specificity can be dramatically increased at the tumour site to leave the rest of the body unharmed.